We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-psilver +0 points · about 6 years ago
+psilver +0 points · over 6 years ago

 The other concern, besides mineral build-up, is that plain tap water or bottled spring water can have bacteria in it.
 It's fine for drinking because your stomach acid will kill anything, but you don't have acid in your nostirls and sinuses.
 Breathing in water vapor with bacteria may cause a respiratory infection, if the right kinds of bacteria are present.
 People on this forum have reported using spring water and getting respiratory infections, chest pains, and nasty mucous discharge.